TheBearLee/PicoCTF-Writeups/General/Strings It.md

+# Strings It

 This challenge focuses on the `strings` tool.
 The `strings` tool finds the human-readable text within a binary file and outputs it for future use.

-1. Download the file from picoCTF
+# Download the file from picoCTF

 You will receive the file called "strings".

-2. Use the `strings` command on the file
+# Use the `strings` command on the file

 Trying to just use `cat` on the file prints out a bunch of digits and impossible-to-read jargon.
 This is where `strings` comes in.